MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 Some of the types above require extra information to be rendered correctly.
 This information is provided by the `options` field.
 The `options` field can either be an array of values, or a URL that returns an array of values.

-Finally, the `name` field is used in the service worker code to know which setting was change.
+Finally, the `name` field is used in the service worker code to know which setting was changed.

 <!-- ====================================================================== -->